Enhance and Document Your Teaching Practices and Goals

 The Teaching Transcript Program provides Princeton graduate students and postdoctoral researchers opportunities to develop as self-reflective teachers who identify what they want their students to learn and then create strategies to promote and assess that learning.

 The program includes workshops on a wide range of issues related to teaching and academic careers, lunchtime discussions with faculty who are distinguished teachers, and a teaching observation.
 It culminates with the preparation of an original course syllabus and a statement of teaching philosophy, which is increasingly important in academic job searches.
+There is no specific time limit to complete the program, as long as you finish before your program of study or postdoctoral position has concluded.
+Typically participants take 2-4 semesters to complete their Teaching Transcript work.

 Upon completion of the program, participants receive a certificate and a letter of completion that documents their pedagogical training.
 As a demonstration of a commitment to effective teaching, the transcript certificate and letter of completion may be included with application materials for academic positions, added to a Graduate School dossier, or added to a departmental job placement folder.